-This is a Guardians of the Galaxy Roller Coaster in Epcot Construction Update for January 2019.
+(UPDATED 1/28/19): This is a Guardians of the Galaxy Roller Coaster in Epcot Construction Update for January 2019.
 Epcot’s first roller coaster is under construction and numerous changes have taken place recently.
-We’re going to look at the building closing in, the launch tunnel connecting to the attraction and all the track pieces all laid out and waiting to be installed!
+We’re going to look at the building which is now completely closed in, the launch tunnel connecting to the attraction and a new staging area where all the track pieces are laid out and waiting to be installed!

 In our last update last month we saw tons of new things come to the attraction.
 This is where we first saw the tunnel connect the queue and pre-show building to the actual attraction show building.
 We also saw how the track itself will launch people at an upwards angle into the show building, which will make for a thrilling descent for sure!